ADUs and SB-9 in Woodside Hills

 Dear Members,

 On January 1, 2022, California Senate Bill 9 went into effect.
 This law requires cities and counties to permit single-family parcels to be sub-divided regardless of zoning.
-Similar to the ADU law, SB9 does not alter the restrictions in our CC&Rs, which remain effective.
+SB9 does not alter the restrictions in our CC&Rs, which remain effective.
 While WHHA CC&Rs do not prevent sub-dividing of lots, they do require a 1-acre minimum lot and so only 2+ acre parcels may be subdivided.

 As always, please contact WHHA when you are considering a new project. [email protected] is the best email to start your conversation.